The Best Pet Insurance

 To give an example, purebred English Bulldogs are much more susceptible to hereditary disorders than Mixed Breed dogs.
 It’s just a fact of breeding and genetic predisposition.
 So if you have an English Bulldog then there is a higher likelihood that your dog will need expensive veterinary care vs. a pet owner who has a mixed breed dog.

 The bottom line is that each plan rates each breed differently so it’s important to compare plans from multiple plans to find the best price.
 Here is a sample of average costs for dogs and cats, respectively.

 |Avg. for All Dogs||$42/mo.|

 |Mixed Breed Cat||$32/mo.|

 Note: Avg. for three year-old cats

 Adjusting the Price of a Plan

-Every pet insurance company allows you to adjust the price of your plan by choosing a custom deductible and custom reimbursement percentage.
-This is nice because you can get the company and coverage you want that fits in your budget.
+Every pet insurance plan allows you to adjust the price of your plan by choosing a custom deductible and custom reimbursement percentage.
+This is nice because you can get the plan and coverage you want that fits in your budget.

 - Deductible – If you choose a higher deductible you will pay less for pet insurance.
 Conversely, if you choose a lower deductible you will get more back when you file a claim, but your monthly rates will be higher.
 Deductibles range from $100 to $1,000 (we recommend $200 to $500 to maximize value).